ParhamP/Speech-Hacker/README.md

 1. cd to Speech-Hacker/src

 2. Open myspeech.txt and type whatever you would like the figure to say.

-(You can take a look at myDict.py and have a quick glance over all the words and phrases that were created).
+	- Notice: You can take a look at myDict.py and have a quick glance over all the words and phrases that were created

-Save the file.
+	- Notice: Save the file.

-Notice1 : To make the speaker pause, type *pause whenever you want.
+	- Notice: To make the speaker pause, type *pause whenever you want.

-Notice 2: Only use lower case letters
+	- Notice: Only use lower case letters

-Notice 3: Don't use periods, commas or other non-alphabetic characters
+	- Notice: Don't use periods, commas or other non-alphabetic characters

-2. In terminal enter: `python generate.py`
+3. In terminal enter: `python generate.py`

-3. Tada!
+4. Tada!
 An audio file for the requested speech is created in the directory.